 35cm = 0.35m, so 2m 35cm = 2m + 0.35m = 2.35m

 8cm = 0.08m, so 1m 8cm = 1.08m

 Multiply the length and width together.
-Once both measurements are converted into meters, multiply them together to get the measurement of the area in square meters.
+Once both measurements are converted into metres, multiply them together to get the measurement of the area in square metres.
 Use a calculator if necessary.
 For example:

 2.35m x 1.08m = 2.538 square metres (m2).

 Round to a more convenient measurement.
 If you get a long decimal as an answer, for instance, 2.538 square meter, you’ll probably want to round it to a number with fewer digits, for example, 2.54 square meters.
 In fact, since you possibly didn’t measure correctly down to the tiniest fraction of a metre, the last digits probably aren’t accurate anyway.
 In most cases, you can round to the nearest centimeter (0.01m).